-In order to show that CMF indeed supports the scheduling of multicast traffic, we compare the multicast latencies of various algorithms.
-The latency of a multicast packet is defined to be the time interval from the slot that the packet arrives at an input port to the slot that it is delivered to its last destination output port.
-Unicast here is viewed as a special case of multicast with fanout equal to 1.
+We test whether the multicast scheduling mechanism of CMF is effective by evaluating its multicast latency.
+A multicast packet may be transmitted to its different destination output ports at different time slots, and multicast latency is defined to be the time interval from the slot that the packet arrives at an input port to the slot that it is delivered to its last destination output port.
+Unicast is viewed as a special case of multicast with fanout equal to 1.

-To make the results more realistic, a 16×16 switch is considered.
-We assign each input port equal share of reserved bandwidth, i.e., $r{ij} = 1/16$, and tested the average multicast latency.
-Fig.8(a) plots the multicast latency of the algorithms under Bernoulli multicast traffic.
-As can be seen, the three multicast scheduling algorithms, achieve much shorter latencies than the two unicast scheduling algorithms, which process a multicast packet as several copies of independent unicast packets.
-To be more specific, TATRA, FIFOMS, and CMF have almost the same latency when the load is not heavy, but the performance of TATRA drops dramatically when the effective load approaches 1 because of the HOL blocking.
-FIFOMS and CMF consistently give shorter latency than iFS and iDRR.
-Fig.8(b) shows the multicast latency of the algorithms under burst multicast traffic.
-Similar observations can be drawn that CMF and FIFOMS achieve shorter average multicast latency than iFS and iDRR.
-Note that since FIFOMS does not need to be concerned with the fairness property and works in a pure first-in-first-out manner, its delay under heavy load is smaller than that of CMF.
-Also, the HOL blocking makes TATRA have extremely large delay under heavy load.
-It also can be observed that, due to the bursty nature of the arrivals, the delay of any algorithm under the same effective load is much larger than that under the Bernoulli multicast traffic.
+To obtain more realistic results, a $16 \times 16$ switch is considered in the rest of the simulations, and each input port is assigned equal share of reserved bandwidth, i.e., $r{ij} = 1/16$ .
+Fig. 9(a) plots the average multicast latency of different algorithms under Bernoulli multicast traffic.
+As can be seen, because the three unicast scheduling algorithms process a multicast packet as multiple copies of independent unicast packets, they have longer multicast latency than the three multicast scheduling algorithms.
+TATRA, FIFOMS and CMF have almost the same multicast latency when the load is not heavy, but the performance of TATRA drops dramatically when the effective load approaches 1 due to the HOL blocking.
+The simulation results under burst multicast traffic are given in Fig. 9(b).
+Similar observations can be drawn that CMF and FIFOMS achieve the shortest average multicast latency in most cases.
+Note that since FIFOMS does not need to be concerned with the fairness property and works in a pure first-in-first-out manner, its multicast latency under heavy load is shorter than that of CMF.
+It also can be noticed that, due to the bursty nature of the arrivals, the multicast latency of any algorithm under the same effective load is much longer than that under the Bernoulli multicast traffic, and TATRA saturates at about 80% effective load.